EvanDufraisse/anki-sync-server/readme.md

 This is a Dockerized version of the Anki Sync Server based on the original [Anki Sync Server](https://github.com/ankitects/anki/blob/main/docs/syncserver/Dockerfile.distroless)

+## Features

+- Lightweigth image based on distroless (less than 50MB)
+- Easy to deploy with Docker Compose
+- Privacy friendly

+## Usage

+This can be runned either locally, or on your personnal homelab server.
+Once the service is running you could configure a nginx reverse proxy to access it from the internet, or simply use a reverse SSH tunnel.

 ## Requirements

 Look the installation guides for your OS: